-KELLY: Yeah, you provide an instance of an app that lets girls track whilst they may be getting their length and ovulation.
+KELLY: Yeah, you provide an instance of an app that lets girls track while they may be getting their length and ovulation.
 The input that in, and then it immediately gets fed over to Facebook.

 SCHECHNER: Yeah.
 While we were doing the trying out, I turned into getting into statistics to the app, and I saw that it changed into straight away sending a notification that I had altered the dates of my duration to Facebook.
 What we noticed – and this becomes honestly part of what set off the research.